-247 Ball launched from a moving cart
+269 Ball launched from a moving cart

 A 400 g cart slides along a laboratory bench with velocity 10.0 m/s to the right.
-A 100 g ball is initially at rest relative to the cart and is fired to the left.
-Subsequently the velocity of the ball relative to the laboratory is 10.0 m/s to the left.
-Determine the velocity of the cart after this occurs.
+A 100 g ball is initially on the cart and at rest relative to the cart.
+It is subsequently fired to the left and, after this, the velocity of the ball relative to the laboratory is 10.0 m/s to the left.
+Determine the velocity of the cart after the ball has been fired.
+(131Sp2023)

-248 Ballistic pendulum
+270 Ballistic pendulum

 A ballistic pendulum consists of a 1.5 kg wooden block suspended at rest from a cord.
 A 0.0080 kg bullet is fired horizontally into the block.
 It embeds itself causing the block to swing upward, reaching a point 0.20 m above its lowest point.
 The idea is to use the maximum height reached by the pendulum to determine the speed of the bullet immediately before hitting the block.
 The process is illustrated at three instants.
 Let instant 1 be the moment just before the bullet hits, instant 2, the moment just after it embeds and instant 3, the moment at which it reaches its highest point.
+(131Sp2023)

 - a) Is momentum conserved from instant 1 to instant 2?
-Is mechanical energy, $E = K + U{\text{grav}}$, conserved from instant 1 to instant 2? - b) Is momentum conserved from instant 2 to instant 3?
-Is mechanical energy, $E = K + U{\text{grav}}$, conserved from instant 2 to instant 3? - c) Consider the period from instant 2 to instant 3 and use this to determine the speed of the bullet and block just after it embeds. - d) Consider the period from instant 1 to instant 2 and use this to determine the speed of the bullet and block just before it embeds.
+Is mechanical energy, $E = K + U{\text{grav}}$ , conserved from instant 1 to instant 2? - b) Is momentum conserved from instant 2 to instant 3?
+Is mechanical energy, $E = K + U{\text{grav}}$ , conserved from instant 2 to instant 3? - c) Consider the period from instant 2 to instant 3 and use this to determine the speed of the bullet and block just after it embeds. - d) Consider the period from instant 1 to instant 2 and use this to determine the speed of the bullet and block just before it embeds.

-249 Ballistic pendulum
+271 Ballistic pendulum

 A 0.010 kg bullet is fired horizontally into a 2.0 kg block that is suspended at rest from a string just above the ground.
 The bullet collides with the block and sticks.
 The two then swing in a circle and the block reaches a height of 0.30 m above the ground.
+(131Sp2023)